Dallas Child Custody Attorney

 Settling Child Custody Disputes in Dallas & Collin County

 Figuring out a custody arrangement will be one of the most challenging parts of the divorce.
 It is usually better to figure out this arrangement collaboratively, but this is not always possible.
 If your spouse is fighting for an unfair arrangement, or you believe you need custody of your children for their safety, contact our Dallas child custody lawyer today.

 How is Child Custody Determined in Texas?

-Texas refers to child custody as “conservatorship.”
+Texas refers to child custody as "conservatorship."
 Parents can share custody of their children in "joint managing conservatorship," or one parent can maintain primary custody, also known as "sole managing conservatorship."
-Courts always make decisions based on what they believe to be in the best interests of the child.
+Courts always make decisions based on what they believe to be in the child's best interests.

-In most cases, even parents who do not have primary custody are given ample opportunity to visit and spend time with their child.
-It is rare for a court to deny a parent access to a child unless they have demonstrated violent and abusive behavior, or have demonstrated little interest in the safety and well-being of their children.
+In most cases, even parents who do not have primary custody are given ample opportunity to visit and spend time with their children.
+It is rare for a court to deny a parent access to a child unless they have demonstrated violent and abusive behavior or have demonstrated little interest in the safety and well-being of their children.